By Caryn Mohr

 Their final report identifies themes that emerged from the community conversations and identifies issues that organizers should address to move the cultural center forward.

-“I was impressed by what [the students] had accomplished in the time in which they did,” said Rick Smith (pictured at left with Humphrey School's David Wilsey), director of UMD’s American Indian Learning Resource Center, who is also part of the conversations.
+“I was impressed by what [the students] had accomplished in the time in which they did,” said Rick Smith, director of UMD’s American Indian Learning Resource Center, who is also part of the conversations.
 “The process they used with different sectors of the community – Indian and non-Indian, city, county, Cloquet and Duluth – I thought they did a really good job.”

 The process helped community members come together around a vision for the center, which they say should focus on the Woodland Indian tribes extending from the East Coast to central Minnesota, and how their relationship with the environment sustained them for thousands of years.